 - Breathe in for four seconds.
 Make sure you get rid of all the air out of your lungs before you start.
 Really breath in and fill up the lungs

 - Hold your breath for four seconds.
-Hold the breathe at the top and don’t let air escape
+Hold the breath at the top and don’t let air escape

 - Exhale for four seconds.
 Let the air out in a slow and controlled motion.

 - Hold your lungs empty for four seconds.
-Hold the bottom of your breathe.
+Hold the bottom of your breath.
 Repeat

 Tips to help out

-- Try to move into a quiet area to start the box breathing, it’s easier with less distractions
+- Try to move into a quiet area to start the box breathing, it’s easier with fewer distractions

 - Your belly should be moving when you are breathing, place your hand on your tummy and feel it move out as you take a breathe in

-- Focus on filling the whole belly and make all the air touch every side on the belly (the front, side, and the back)
+- Focus on filling the whole belly and make all the air touch every side of the belly (the front, side, and back)

 - Do this when you’re happy/ in a good mood as well.
 “What fires together, wires together”.